peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.mat3invert'></a>
 ### (static) MathUtil.mat3invert(m)

-Finds the inverse of a 3 &times; 3 matrix, describing a transformation that undoes the given transformation.
+Finds the inverse of a 3 &times; 3 matrix, describing a transformation that undoes the specified transformation.

 #### Parameters